-In recent years, Class of 1970 alumnus Mark Sheldon donated eight works of Chinese art that he acquired over his 40 year career, mostly in the 1980s, while teaching at The China University of Hong Kong and serving as Director of the Yale-China Association.
+In recent years, Class of 1970 alumnus Mark Sheldon donated eight works of Chinese art that he acquired over his 40 year career, mostly in the 1980s, while teaching at The Chinese University of Hong Kong and serving as Director of the Yale-China Association.
 Photographs and detailed descriptions for all eight are now part of the online Campus Art Collection.

 [Click on any image in this post to enlarge.]